manomarichal/project-telecom-2021/README.md

-# Project Telecom 2020 (Mano Marichal & Joren Van Borm)
+# Project Telecom 2020 (Mano Marichal & Robbe Van de Velde)

 This is our implementation of the IGMPv3 protocol in click.
 The IGMPv3 protocol is described in RFC 3776.